 Inspired to find new ways to use the arts as a tool for social change, Kate recently completed at two year fellowship with Community MusicWorks in Providence, Rhode Island.
 The mission of the organization, "to create cohesive urban community through music education and performance that transforms the lives of children, families, and musicians," was reflected in the fellowship program, where she taught a full studio of violin students, performed with the ensemble in residence in spaces from galleries to taco shops with the MusicWorks Collective, and participated in group seminars and workshops.
 Her experience leading a series of workshops with a quartet in a mental health facility is chronicled in an article for the Log Journal.
 Other highlights of Kate's CMW fellowship include sight-reading piano quartets with Emanuel Ax (who played electric keyboard!) in a La Lupitas taco shop, organizing annual concerts for her students at the Southside Community Land Trust Plant Sale, and Friday night dinners with Phase 2, a teen group organized around chamber music and discussions of current events both global and local.

 Kate received her Masters of Music and Masters of Chamber Music at the University of Michigan where she studied with Aaron Berofsky in 2015, and her Bachelors of Music from Boston University in 2013, where she studied with Bayla Keyes.
-She has participated in residencies at Avaloch Farm Music Institute, Bang on a Can Summer Festival, and was a fellow at the Resonant Bodies Festival at Banff in Alberta, Canada.
+She has participated in residencies at Avaloch Farm Music Institute, Bang on a Can Summer Festival, and as well as Aspen Music Festival and the National Orchestra Institute.